-Our Board met ten times during fiscal 2007.
+Our Board met eight times during fiscal 2008.
 We intend for the independent directors of the Board to meet separately from Board meetings from time to time at their discretion.
-In fiscal 2007, all incumbent directors attended 75% or more of the Board meetings and meetings of the committees on which they served, other than Dr. Hsiao and Dr. Goldschmidt.
+In fiscal 2008, all incumbent directors attended 75% or more of the Board meetings and meetings of the committees on which they served.

 Although we encourage each member of our Board of Directors to attend our annual meetings of stockholders, we do not have a formal policy requiring the members of our Board of Directors to attend.
-We did not hold an annual meeting of stockholders during fiscal 2007.
+Seven members of our Board of Directors attended the annual meeting of stockholders during fiscal 2008.